-Title: Employment promotion in development cooperation Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ) Country: Global Overall term: 1999 to 2022
+Title: Employment promotion in development cooperation Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ) Country: Global Current phase: 2022 to 2025

-In addition, the project draws up and refines conceptual approaches for employment promotion and formulates strategies that focus on a particular region.
-To this end, the project leverages expertise and research cooperation and evaluates the experience of German and international development cooperation.
+In addition, it draws up conceptual approaches for employment promotion and formulates strategies for the partner regions, particularly Africa, the Middle East and North Africa, and works constantly to hone them.
+To achieve this, the project leverages expertise and research partnerships in addition to the experience of German and international development cooperation.

 Cooperation with the International Labour Organization (ILO) and its initiatives also plays a key role.